tlienart/Franklin.jl/docs/syntax/utils.md

 end
 } <!--_-->

-\note{Same comment as earlier, you can see that the way the function is called depends on the name of the function definition `lx_foo` ⟶ `foo`.
+\note{The same comment as earlier, you can see that the way the function is called depends on the name of the function definition `lx_foo` ⟶ `foo`.
 Make sure that the name does not clash with one of the pre-defined commands (`label`, `style`, ...).}

 \note{For the moment, this only works with a single brace see [issue 518](https://github.com/tlienart/Franklin.jl/issues/518) for comments.}

 ### Why it was a dumb example

-In this case it would have been simpler to just define this as a simple newcommand:
+In this case, it would have been simpler to just define this as a simple newcommand:

 ```html
 \newcommand{\h2}[2]{~~~<h2 id="!#1">#2</h2>~~~}